-Sally Schneider’s basic recipe is simple: water, small amount of olive oil and a bit of salt brought to a boil in a pot; add an assortment of veggies cut very small; and simmer the soup in a pot, partially covered, for half an hour.
+Schneider’s basic recipe is simple.
+For the base she uses water, small amount of olive oil and a bit of salt brought to a boil in a pot.
+Then she adds assorted vegetables cut very small.
+Finally, she simmers the soup in a pot, partially covered, for half an hour.

-The recipe is at the bottom of the post, and also under Soups at the Recipe tab – as my friend Phil and I made it earlier this week.
+The recipe shows Stone Soup as my friend Phil and I made it earlier this week.
 We added a thick slice of pre-cooked ham from the deli department of the grocery, cut into cubes roughly the same size as the vegetables to make the soup a bit heartier.
 You can also add a thick slice of bread toasted with some cheese on top as a crouton.

 From left – celery root, carrot, parsnip, fennel, garlic & onion.

-The soup is great the next day, and can be frozen and defrosted if you want to keep it for longer than 3-4 days.
+The soup is great the next day.
+You can also freeze it if you want to keep it for longer than 3-4 days.
 Now, doesn’t that sound like great insurance against a cold wind from the north?

 - 2 stalks celery